-Reading: From Christian Education by Bl.
-Basil Moreau
+Reading: from Christian Education by Bl.
+Basic Moreau

 Insolent Young People

 Teachers may have to deal with certain young people who border on insolence, who know no rule of politeness, and have no discretion or regard for anyone.
 They have a way of getting worked up over nothing, of being irritated at the slightest correction.
 When they become upset their faces flare up, their eyes move around like two hot coals, their bodies bristle up, and their whole being is agitated.
 These students so easily lose control of themselves that even the language of reason and kindness cannot make them recover at those times.
 Teachers should consider themselves fortunate if that is all they experience from such young people.
 Many of these students, heated up with anger, burst out with all kinds of insults, threats, and bad language and seem ready to go to any lengths in dealing with a teacher

 The best thing for a teacher to do in such a situation is to keep a profound silence, showing by a sad and postured air that the teacher pities the insolent young person and is waiting until the first fire of anger is put out.
 That is the moment for the teacher to act and to make the student feel the weight of the teacher’s authority.
 By words of severity and firmness, the teacher should make the student realize the fault, the unworthiness of the conduct, the shame that the student should feel, and the results that the student will then experience.
 If a teacher can have the student in this way admit to the wrongdoing, the teacher will have gained more respect and authority than was ever lost in the public display.
 The teacher should then be content with a punishment of short duration, but one that is of the sort to impress the student by its severity.
 On such occasions, teachers should never fail to hold up for their students the virtue of politeness by praising it and pointing out that they attach great value to it.
 It is a fine opportunity to give students a lesson in being civil to another person, with confidence that at another time it will be remembered, to the teacher’s advantage. §